iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 Lets start writing a function `(hello who)`, which returns an English greeting for the user.
 Functions are created with `fn`.
-Write the following in you REPL and evaluate it.
+Write the following in the REPL and evaluate it.

 ~~~clojure
 (fn [who] (str "Hello, " who "!"))